brgavino/shinobi-cctv/README.md

 * This takes a while on the Raspberry Pi

 TODO: Ensure Docker and Shinobi start up again, figure out if a build can be created here

+#Cameras
+- Hikvision DB1
+-- FTP config: Camera name should be set to shinobi camera name, enable "parent" with name as the camera name.
+Item name should be timestamp or whatever - it will always be deleted

+#Notes
+- Webhooks don't work with discord out of the box for some reason (or IFTT)